sidan-lab/sidan-gov-frontend-delegate/README.md

 ### Deployment

 We are using Vercel for deployment.
-The deployment is done automatically when a PR is merged into the `develop` branch.
+The deployment is done automatically when a PR is merged into the `staging` branch.